fvciprian/deepseek-r1-ext/README.md

-# deepseek-r1-ext README
+# deepseek-r1-ext

-This is the README for your extension "deepseek-r1-ext".
 This extension provides a chat interface using the Deep Seek R1 model.

 ## Features